 An administrative fee of CZK 500 is charged to a natural person as well as a legal entity to which CTU issued a certificate of notification of a change in the notified information.
 This administrative fee is collected in accordance with Act No 634/2004 on administrative fees, as amended (Annex – Scale of Fees, Part VIII, item 113(b).

 The administrative fee has to be paid by the natural person or legal person to the receipt account of Department of Communications and Postal Services Regulation of the Czech Telecommunication Office.
 Any contact details necessary for the payment of the administrative fee will be notified to the undertaking by the relevant department of CTU (see the Contacts) after it receives the notification of business or notification of a change in previously notified business from the notifier.

 The reimbursement of the administrative fee is possible also in form of stamps added to the notification form.
 The stamp may be placed anywhere at the notification form but must not overlap the text.

 More information and the scale of administrative fees are available here.

-The above enumeration of the obligations of postal service providers gives a brief overview of the obligations of the providers providing postal services or ensuring foreign postal services.
-If you have any inquiries concerning the conditions for the provision of postal services, please contact the Czech Telecommunication Office’s Department of Communications and Postal Services Regulation (see the Contacts).
+The above list of the obligations of postal services operators gives a brief overview of the obligations of the opeators providing postal services or foreign postal services.
+If you have any inquiries concerning the conditions for the provision of postal services, please contact CTU’s Department of Communications and Postal Services Regulation (see the Contacts).